Financially troubled startup helped power Trump campaign

 “Phunware has absolutely no role in the constitutional processes tied to US elections at any level ... and also has no role in the content created or used by our customers specific to our mobile software or enterprise cloud platform for mobile,” CEO Alan Knitowski said in an email.

-A senior Trump campaign official declined to answer questions about possible future uses for the rich supporter data the campaign collected via digital platforms, including the Phunware app.
+The campaign declined to answer questions about possible future uses for the supporter data it collected via digital platforms, including the Phunware app.

-“The data is owned by the campaign and limited whatever hit their servers,” said the official who spoke on condition of anonymity to discuss campaign specifics.
+“The data is owned by the campaign and limited whatever hit their servers,” said a senior Trump campaign official who spoke on condition of anonymity to discuss campaign specifics.

-As Phunware has hit challenging financial times in recent years, it has shed employees, clients and investors, 10 of whom agreed to speak with The Associated Press, some on condition of anonymity because they signed non-disclosure agreements or feared retaliation.
+As Phunware has hit challenging financial times, it has shed employees, clients and investors, 10 of whom agreed to speak with The Associated Press, some on condition of anonymity because they signed non-disclosure agreements or feared retaliation.

-Phunware sued its client Uber in 2017, accusing the ride-sharing company of failing to pay its invoices, according to court records.

-Ex-Phunware employees and the lobbyist’s staff gave Rove a presentation, showing off how the company could use cell phone data to send out customized political ads that also were hard to trace.

-“His mind was blown.
-He was like ‘this is extremely powerful data,’” a former employee recalled.

-Rove said he brokered a relationship for Phunware with Trump’s 2016 campaign digital director Brad Parscale.
+Karl Rove, President George W. Bush’s former advisor, told The Associated Press that he brokered a relationship between Phunware staff and Trump’s 2016 campaign digital director Brad Parscale.

-“I thought it had lots of implications for politics so in a subsequent conversation I mentioned it to Brad Parscale,” Rove.
+“I thought it had lots of implications for politics so in a subsequent conversation I mentioned it to Brad Parscale,” Rove said.
 “He said ‘interesting’ and that was it, he never told me he had hired them.”

-Knitowski said in an email that he built the relationship with the Trump campaign.
+Knitowski said in an email that he built the relationship with the campaign.

 “Phunware met the Trump Campaign through me directly after a 1:1 introduction from a Silicon Valley CEO who requested our consideration and participation in an RFP that also had Salesforce as a finalist,” Knitowski said.

-The Republican National Committee, in turn, had hired a private company to build a centralized hub for voter data for right-leaning campaigns called Data Trust, and Parscale joined its board.
-All the while, his team kept amassing mobile phone numbers, and offering Trump supporters MAGA swag in exchange for their digits.

-“This is how Donald Trump stays president for four more years,” Parscale said, holding up his iPhone on stage at a 2018 rally supporting Texas Sen. Ted Cruz’s reelection.
-“Now this phone is how we connect with you.
-It’s how we turn you into the army of Trump.”

-By early 2019, after Phunware had gone public, former colleagues said Knitowski started talking about his efforts to court the Trump campaign.
-In April, 15 percent of the staff was laid off due to “organizational restructuring and cost reductions,” according to a Securities and Exchange Commission filing.
+By early 2019, after Phunware went public, former colleagues said Knitowski spoke of wanting to court the Trump campaign.
+In April, 15 percent of Phunware’s staff was laid off under “organizational restructuring and cost reductions,” per a Securities and Exchange Commission filing.

-In July of that year, Knitowski rang the bell at the Nasdaq.
-But by then revenue was dropping and major clients were threatening to leave.

-New York-based astrologer Susan Miller, whose glittery horoscope app had been one of Phunware’s most successful, said she would ask for features to be updated, and no one would call back.

 In August, there was something new to announce: work with American Made Media Consultants, “otherwise known as the ‘Trump-Pence 2020’ and ‘Keep America Great’ Campaign,” Knitowski said in an earnings call.